yousefelassal/quote-cron/README.md

 > I am always doing that which I cannot do, in order that I may learn how to do it.

 > The man who makes everything that leads to happiness depends upon himself, and not upon other men, has adopted the very best plan for living happily.
 This is the man of moderation, the man of manly character and of wisdom.

+> We are what our thoughts have made us; so take care about what you think.
+Words are secondary.
+Thoughts live; they travel far.